-- (i) Documented procedures exist for the removal of all defined SRM, and - (ii) Operator practices are consistent with these procedures.
-Comment: The Slaughter and Fabrication SRM Job Positions defined removal requirements for SRM materials.
-Operator practices were consistent with documented procedures.
 5 BSE Tested Animals 5.1 Animals that are tested for BSE are not utilized unless a negative test result is obtained.
 Compliant Confirm segregation and/or hold procedures (e.g., positive release) exist for all BSE test animals.
-Cattle designated for BSE testing did not enter the facility.
-Comment: 5.2 Segregation procedures are identified to minimize the potential for cross - contamination by Compliant animals that enter the facility if they have been tested for BSE.
-Ensure (i) carcasses are clearly identified and segregated in the chiller (cooler), (ii) all other parts of the animal are identified and segregated, and (iii) traceability / disposition records are available for BSE test animals.
-Comment: Cattle designated for BSE testing did not enter the facility.
-Result
+Comment: If an animal was tested for BSE, the carcass was disposed to the landfill and did not enter the facility.
+5.2 Segregation procedures are identified to minimize the potential for cross - contamination by animals that enter the facility if they have been tested for BSE.
+Compliant Ensure (i) carcasses are clearly identified and segregated in the chiller (cooler), (ii) all other parts of the animal are identified and segregated, and (iii) traceability / disposition records are available for BSE test animals.

+Comment: If an animal was tested for BSE, the carcass was disposed to the landfill and did not enter the facility.